Reddit's sending GameStop to the moon. It'll eventually crash

 Read more: Why GameStop, BlackBerry stocks suddenly jumped, thanks to Reddit

-Discuss: AMC, GameStop stock roller coaster: Reddit's 'insane' 'Ponzi scheme' can't last
+Discuss: AMC, GameStop stock swings: Reddit's 'insane' campaign becoming a 'train wreck'

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.